• Skip to primary navigation

 WAYS TO SERVE RUSTIC DUTCH OVEN BREAD

-• slathered with butter!
+• warm with butter

-• with any soup or stew
+• alongside soup or stew

-• made into croutons for salads or soups
+• homemade croutons for soups and salads

 Yield: 6 servings